For Students in the College

 Deciding to Disclose

-Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with their Access Coordinator.
-The Access Coordinator will treat such conversations confidentially to the maximum extent possible.
+Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with an access coordinator.
+The access coordinator will treat such conversations confidentially to the maximum extent possible.
 A student will not be considered to have self-identified a disability until the student has specifically expressed a desire to do so either through individual interview or submitting the Student Information Form.
 Students are encouraged to meet with an access coordinator early in the semester to become acquainted and talk about classroom accommodations.
 However, we welcome requests to discuss accommodations at any time.
 To schedule an appointment, visit our office in Dewey Hall, Room 1-154 or email email@example.com with the Student Information Form and professionally prepared documentation, and our staff will arrange a meeting with the appropriate access coordinator.